Condobolin Public School Kindergarten to Year Two Presentation - Condobolin Argus

 Condobolin Public School Kindergarten to Year Two Presentation

-Miss Seagrott announced the winners of the 2/3R Awards, while Miss Richards presented them to students. (above) Sienna Small (Consistent Effort), Saige Elliott (Most Improved), Dante Lopez (Sportsmanship Award), Hadlee Lark (English), Toby Newell (Mathematics), Carlisle Lemmon-Saddler (Wiradjuri Award – Cultural), and Ebony Buckland (Citizenship Award).
+Mrs Farrugia announced the winners of the K6P Awards, while Ms Porter presented them to students.
+Maggie Packham received the Most Improved – English Award.

-Miss Seagrott announced the winners of the 2M Awards, while Mr Manvell presented them to students.
-Addison Crammond (Consistent Effort), Riley Richards (Most Improved), Charlie Baxter
+Miss Seagrott announced the winners of the K6D Awards, while Mrs Farrugia presented them to students.
+Bentley Brown received the Most Improved Award.

-(Sportsmanship Award), River-Lee Taylor (English), Thomas Leslie (Mathematics), Cameron Thornton (Wiradjuri Award – Academic), Annabelle Barrass (KLA of Choice – Creative Arts),
+Miss Seagrott announced the winners of the K/1C Awards, while Miss Cusack presented them to students.
+Maylee Perry (Consistent Effort), Billy Wright (Most Improved), Sarah Watt

-Olympia Tanswell (Attendance Award), Oriana Kennard (Academic Achievement) and Sophie Ritchie (Citizenship Award).
+(Sportsmanship Award), Foster Elliott (English), Paddy Chalker (Mathematics), Carlani Solomon (Wiradjuri Award – Academic), Elias Saunders-Chatfield (KLA of Choice – Visual Arts), Thomas

-Miss Seagrott announced the winners of the 1/2H Awards, while Miss Hull presented them to students.
-Jackson Bennett (Consistent Effort), Maddox Stewart (Most Improved), Charley Clemson
+Buerckner-Simpson (Attendance Award), Lylah Smith (Academic Achievement) and Chelsea Pawsey (Citizenship Award).

-(Sportsmanship Award), Nikiaha Milson (English), Henry Hocking (Mathematics), Kylah Bamblett (Wiradjuri Award – Sport), Logan Bell (KLA of Choice – PDHPE), London Sloane (Attendance
+Miss Seagrott announced the winners of the KB Awards, while Miss Black presented them to students.
+Maggie Smith (Consistent Effort), Eli Thorpe (Most Improved), Javiera Milson (Sportsmanship Award), Boyd Worland (English), Samuel Ritchie (Mathematics), Mia Grogan (Wiradjuri Award – Cultural), Caylee Loftus (KLA of Choice – Creative Arts), Kailewis Powell

 Image Credits: Melissa Blewitt.